 Add ingredients to the blender and blend until smooth.
 Pour into a chilled glass and garnish with

 Go straight to Brazil with this frigid classic.
 In fact, go straight to Rio on a scorching afternoon, soccer ball, and sunblock in hand.
 Essentially a South American daiquiri, the caiprinha is a storied standby for the thirsty, especially south of the equator.
 This BBC recipe gives the drink the proper midsummer treatment.
 As is advised, it’s nearly impossible to overdo it with the limes, so add extra to taste.

 - 6 tablespoon golden granulated sugar

 Cut each of the lime halves into four chunks.
 Put in a large mortar with the sugar and squish well with a pestle to break them down — they will release their juices, leaving you with a sweet lime syrup.
 Remove the lime peel, squeeze to release the last bits of juice, and then discard.
 Transfer the lime syrup to a small plastic container and freeze for at least 4 hours, ideally overnight.
 When you’re ready to make the cocktail, put the ice in a blender suitable for crushing ice, then add the frozen syrup and cachaça.
 Blend at a high speed until smooth and thick.
 Transfer to cocktail glasses or tumblers and serve immediately.

 (By Nick Touch, brand ambassador, The Family Jones, Denver, Colorado)

-- 1 oz gin (Touch prefers The Family Jones Juniper Jones Gin)
+- 1 ounces gin (Touch prefers The Family Jones Juniper Jones Gin)

-- 1 oz sweet vermouth (Touch prefers Carpano Antica)
+- 1 ounces sweet vermouth (Touch prefers Carpano Antica)